marthinwurer/TournamentRecorder/README.md

 Configure the client and server by creating a config.json file.
 A default one is:

     {
-      "dbserver": "localhost:5000",
+      "dbserver": "localhost",
       "dbusername": "root",
       "dbpassword": "root",
       "clientserver": "ttdbserver.student.rit.edu:5000"
     }

-dbserver is the database server, dbusername and password are the username and password, and clientserver is the server that the client will attempt to connect to.
+dbserver is the database server, dbusername and dbpassword are the username and password, and clientserver is the server that the client will attempt to connect to.

-To first set up the database, run
+To first set up the database, run:

     $ python ./src/dbsetup.py

+Our database is normalized to First Normal Form.

 To start the server, export the path to the server python file, and then run it.

     $ export FLASK_APP=./src/server.py
     $ flask run

+or run source on our setup script

+    $ source setup.sh

 To run the client, modify the connection address, and then run the client.